cloverdx/cloverdx-server-docker/examples/kubernetes/README.md

 * Put ``clover.war`` into the project root directory.
 * Switch to ``examples/kubernetes`` directory and put your ``license.dat`` file there.
 * Execute `run.sh` and pass the hostname and port of your Docker registry as a parameter.
-The script will deploy the example and start port forwarding to localhost:8090.
+The script will build and deploy the example and start port forwarding to localhost:8090.

     ```
     ./run.sh my-docker-registry:5000